 - Download a messaging app to connect multiple people together at once

 Searching for ways to keep the kids entertained?
 Council has put together a heap of online events and resources to help support you and keep the kids entertained.
 Learn more

 5. Stay inspired and plan for the future

 We are spoilt for choice with our naturally wonderful Redlands Coast backyard, however now is not the time to be exploring the area and particularly not our islands.
 Travel restrictions apply.
 Plan for a future holiday, follow @RedlandsCoast on social media or subscribe to our blog.

 6. Free resource kits for business

 Council is providing a free COVID-19 resource kit to local businesses to assist with social distancing and health messages in their stores.
-The kit can be downloaded online or ordered via this online form or you can request it by contacting Council on 3829 8999.
+The kit can be downloaded online or you can request it by contacting Council on 3829 8999.